 One of the most sought after classes in the VO2GoGo curriculum, this class takes you through the process of finding an agency at the right point in your VO career development to represent you, what materials you need for that process, the best ways to approach agents, and what to do when you land that perfect representation.

-Learn live and in person
+Learn online, and explore/workout in person

 Need some help getting started?